What is API First?

 In this context its the way to clearly define the standards of how the data is exposed.

 From within controlled business domain to the public domain.
 This data is being shared with the large numbers of smart devices who are out of business control boundaries.

 Why API first?

 With this in mind, we should aim to build the technology strategy around the ports & adapters type of architectures.

-API first means we now have to consider readiness to expose the sensitive data to the public environments in order to support business challenges arriving from the smart device adoption.
+API first means we now have to consider the readiness to expose sensitive data to the public environments in order to support business challenges arriving from the smart device adoption.